abrunhosa16/Advanced_Database/README.md

 Running the Project:
 After building the project, you can run the program with the following commands:
+1. Compile using:
+   make

-1. Run the main program:
+2. Run the main program:
    ./main

 Usage: